AlexanderMaxRanabel/y/README.md

 --> **_(this is the preferred method)_**

 ### Linux, macOS, Windows, *BSD, Solaris, WSL, etc.
-Usually installing V is quite simple if you have an environment that already has a functional `git` installation.
+Usually installing Y is quite simple if you have an environment that already has a functional `git` installation.

 To get started, simply try to execute the following in your terminal/shell: